 Every moist and beautifully browned turkey needs a good gravy to go with it.
 Gravy can be made in a vast number of ways and variations.
-But the following one is my favorites.
-It has the advantage of tasting good, being relatively low in fat and is also gluten and dairy free.
+But the following one is my favorite.
+It has the advantage of tasting good, being relatively low in fat and is also gluten and dairy-free.

 Strain the gravy into a gravy separator.
 Pour from the gravy separator into a gravy boat and serve.